The Physical Memorial

 Leaf-shaped apertures represent service, sacrifice, and particularly, lives lost: Absence.
 The brass will weather while the gilt edges remain bright, and as the sun shines the paved surface will be lit by this gilded absence.

-A leaf-shaped ‘stage’ with two further low screens, creates a more intimate space – like a lady chapel within a church.
-The screens will be engraved with the names of around 2,000 officers and staff who have died from injuries sustained in the conduct of their duties.
+A leaf-shaped stage has been created to allow for ceremonies to take place.
+When fundraising allows, walls will be added which can be engraved with the names of officers and staff who have died of injuries sustained in the conduct of their duties.

-Lawn space for more than 1,500 people enables ceremonies and services.
+Open lawn space allows people to gather for ceremonies and services.
 Occasional bench seating provides intimate, reflective spaces, tucked onto and backed by the slopes and ring of trees.